Ease of Use

 Each of them focuses on making it quick and easy to buy Bitcoin (BTC) and other cryptocurrencies without getting ripped off.
 This is perfect if you’re a beginner and have never bought, sold, or stored Bitcoin (BTC) before.

-CoinJar is the cheapest out of these three, charging a fixed fee of 1% and quoting Bitcoin (BTC) prices which are slightly above the prices you’d find on a cryptocurrency exchange.
+CoinJar is the cheapest out of these three, charging a fixed fee of 1% and quoting Bitcoin (BTC) prices which are slightly above the prices you’d find on a cryptocurrency exchange (but not by much).

 Check out my CoinJar review to learn more.